-The Service Manual used by your authorized dealer is available from Helm, Inc. (USA only, Canada: See your dealer to order authorized manuals.)
+The Service Manual used by your authorized Honda dealer is available from your Honda dealer or Helm, Inc.

+(USA only, Canada: See your Honda dealer to order authorized manuals.)

-Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems common to all Honda motorcycles, motor scooters, and all-terrain vehicles.
+Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems on Honda motorcycles, scooters, and all-terrain vehicles.